sustrik/libdill/README.md

 goredump(); /* dumps info about current coroutines and channels */
 ```

-Both functions can be invoked from the debugger.
+If need be, both functions can be invoked directly from the debugger.

 The library is licensed under MIT/X11 license.